Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: The upper bound on the mixing time for the exclusion process

-\end{lemma} \begin{proof} This is just a simple consequence of the fact that $\left(\sqrt{\frac{N}{k(N-k)}}\eta_{\lceil Nx\rceil}\right)_{x\in[0,1]}$ converges in law to a Brownian Bridge: the convergence of the finite dimensional marginals can be proved by using Stirling Formula (which gives a local central limit Theorem), while the proof of tightness (in the topology of the uniform convergence) is essentially the same that for the proof of convergence of random walk to Brownian motion.
+\begin{pf} This is just a simple consequence of the fact that $ (\sqrt{\frac {N}{k(N-k)}}\*\eta_{\lceil Nx\rceil} )_{x\in[0,1]}$ converges in law to a Brownian bridge: the convergence of the finite dimensional marginals can be proved by using Stirling's formula (which gives a local central limit theorem), while the proof of tightness (in the topology of the uniform convergence) is essentially the same as that for the proof of convergence of random walk to Brownian motion.